suthyscott/specs-orientation/README.md

 - Morning/Evening standups/reviews
   - Attendance is taken based on who has cameras on when the meeting starts.
 Message me at the beginning of the standup if you are unable to have your camera on.
-  - Morning: we'll go around and ask "what's your status?" and "what are your goals for the day?" (you should have at least one goal.
+  - Morning: we'll go around and ask "what's your status?" and "what are your goals for the day?"
+    - you should have at least one goal: completing the appropriate part of the unit project
+    - other possible goals are mini projects you're working on, foundations labs or assessments you want to redo in React, react drills...
   - EoD: "what did you accomplish today?" and if you got blocked on anything.
   - Don't hesitate to say if you're stuck on anything, just like you'll need to in the field.
 - How to navigate Specs Discord